 The sweeping changes to the FDI policy were announced vide Press Note issued earlier this month.
 It has partially overhauled the existing regulations.
 These changes are likely to boost foreign investor confidence with respect to India and improve the flow of foreign funds.
 The important changes are highlighted below:

-- Conditions of area restriction of floor area of 20,000 sq. mtrs in construction development projects and minimum capitalization of US $ 5 million to be brought in within the period of six months of the commencement of business, have been removed.
+- Conditions of area restriction of the floor area of 20,000 sq. mtrs in construction development projects and minimum capitalization of US $ 5 million to be brought in within the period of six months of the commencement of business have been removed.

 - Each phase of the construction development project would be considered as a separate project for the purposes of FDI policy.

-- A foreign investor will be permitted to exit and repatriate foreign investment before the completion of project under automatic route, provided that a lock-in-period of three years, calculated with reference to each tranche of foreign investment has been completed.
-Further, transfer of stake from one non-resident to another non-resident, without repatriation of investment will neither be subject to any lock-in period nor to any government approval.
+- A foreign investor will be permitted to exit and repatriate foreign investment before the completion of the project under an automatic route, provided that a lock-in period of three years, calculated with reference to each tranche of foreign investment has been completed.
+Further, the transfer of stake from one non-resident to another non-resident, without repatriation of investment will neither be subject to any lock-in period nor to any government approval.
 Nonetheless, exit is permitted at any time if project or trunk infrastructure is completed before the lock-in period.

 - Foreign investment up to 49% will be under automatic route.

 - Portfolio investment and investment by FVCIs will be allowed up to permitted automatic route level of 49%.

 - Proposals for foreign investment in excess of 49% will be considered by Foreign Investment Promotion Board (FIPB).